gafnaa/picoctf-writeup/writeup/README.md

 # PicoCTF Writeup

-writeup created as an archive in working on the picoCTF challenge.
+writeup created as an archive in working on the picoCTF challenge (2019-2024).

 ## Tools